uc-vision/vinebot-hardware/architecture/Readme.md

-**Conan Electrical architecture**
+**Platform Electrical architecture**

-The latest electrical architecture for the Conan 'vinebot' platforms and the attached payload.
+The latest electrical architecture for the Genie and Matilda 'vinebot' platforms and the ever-changning attached payload.

+**The .drawio files can be opened and edited using [app.diagrams.net](https://app.diagrams.net/)*